 - home modification – for example, installing safety aids such as alarms, ramps and support rails

-- health care including nursing and allied health – such as wound dressing and general health advice.
+- health care including nursing and allied health – such as general health advice and clinical care.

-Before you can start receiving these home care services, you need to have a to work out what sort of help and how much you need, and .
+Priority for access is assessed in the context of a person’s usual living environment and available supports, in comparison to other eligible people. can work out what sort of help and how much you need, and .
 How much you pay depends on your income and the type and number of home help services you want.